andyfase/cfncli/docs/docs/features.md

 Major sections of the configuration are **Blueprints** which typically define a given template and its required capabilities and polices and **Stages** which defined a collection of stacks that would typically define an entire AWS architecture for a given environment.

-The `cfn-cli` YAML syntax allows for extensive re-use, to avoid dupliate configuration.
+The `cfn-cli` YAML syntax allows for extensive re-use, to avoid duplicate configuration.
 The **Extends** keyword can be used on a stage (to inherit all configuration from an existing stage - useful for DR purposes) and on a stack within a stage, allowing a stack to inherit a previously defined Blueprints configuration.

 ## Ordered Stack Operations